 Different than the other global resorts, Shanghai Disney Resort unveiled a full-size Broadway style theatre called the Walt Disney Grand.
 The first production to premiere there is an all-Mandarin version of the hit, “The Lion King,” which requires a separate ticket.

 Shops and restaurants are large areas of focus, too.
 According to the company, the development is designed for multiple-day visits and will include Shanghai Disneyland; two richly themed hotels; Disneytown, an international shopping, dining and entertainment district; the 98-acre Wishing Star Park, a recreational area with peaceful gardens and a glittering lake.
 The resort’s hotels are, according to their news release, the “elegant” 420- room Shanghai Disneyland Hotel and the “playful” 800-room Toy Story Hotel.
 Shanghai Disney Resort features a newly designed Magic Kingdom-style theme park, Shanghai Disneyland, with six themed lands filled with immersive attractions, including Adventure Isle, Gardens of Imagination, Mickey Avenue, Tomorrowland, Treasure Cove and Fantasyland.
 These lands are located around the iconic Enchanted Storybook Castle, the tallest, largest and most interactive castle at any Disney park.

 The Shanghai Disney Resort is a joint venture between The Walt Disney Company and Shanghai Shendi Group, which holds 57% of the shares of the owner companies.
 Disney, however, has a 70% stake in the joint venture management company which is responsible for creating, developing and operating the resort on behalf of the owner companies.

-Check out this post about the June 2016 Shanghai Disneyland opening for more details and stay tuned for more news as we hear about the latest in Disney fun.
+Check out this post about the June 2016 Shanghai Disneyland opening for more details and stay tuned for more news in late 2017, as we hear about the latest in Disney fun.